IslandViewPTA/islandview-pta-site/content/news/2021-06-newsletter.md

 ## Hospitality

-Blurb and pictures from Stacey Mahoney about May successes and plans for June
+Blurb and pictures from Stacey Mahoney about May successes and plans for June: hospitality@islandviewpta.org

 ## Meet the new PTA Officers!